 Canon 1D Mark II N versus Canon 5D Mark II

 The Canon EOS-1D Mark II N and the Canon EOS 5D Mark II are two professional cameras that were officially introduced, respectively, in August 2005 and September 2008.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-H (1D Mark II N) and a full frame sensor.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-H (1D Mark II N) and a full frame (5D Mark II) sensor.
 The 1D Mark II N has a resolution of 8.2 megapixel, whereas the 5D Mark II provides 21 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The physical size and weight of the Canon 1D Mark II N and the Canon 5D Mark II are illustrated in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1D Mark II N – represents 100 percent across all the size and weight measures).